jsamr/colab/packages/serrurier/README.md

 import { Match } from 'meteor/check';
 /**
  * Assert the logged user is administrator
- * Note that you can override the ErrorClass property when making partials.
+ * Note that you can override the ExceptionClass property when making partials.
  */
 const loggedUserIsAdmin = Cadenas.partialFrom( 'loggedUserInRole' , {
     name: 'loggedUserIsAdmin',